Muslim Khuchiev: State service

 Since 25 June 2018, Khuchiev has served as Chairman of the Government of the Chechen Republic - the Prime Minister of the Chechen Republic.

 Khuchiev has acted as Head of the Chechen Republic twice - 11-16 February 2019 and 13-21 January 2020 - during the absences of Ramzan Kadyrov.

+On 21 May 2024, Khuchiev resigned from his post of Prime Minister, according to Ramzan Kadyrov, due to being appointed elsewhere.
+His acting successor is another Chechen Minister, Isa Tumkhadzhiev.